 There are several different options of gastric bypass, and the preferred method, the one discussed here, is where the doctor creates a small pouch in your stomach.
 The stomach is then stapled, and a little pocket is created for food around a part of your small intestine.

-What are the risks involved?
+What are the Risks Involved?

 There are some risks involved just like any other surgery.
 For example, there is vitamin and mineral deficiency, which is a danger.
-Dehydration, a bleeding stomach ulcer, intolerance to certain foods (foods that vary by individual), low blood sugar, and gallstones can result as part of this surgery.
+Dehydration, a bleeding stomach ulcer, intolerance to certain foods (foods that vary by individual), low blood sugar, and gallstones can result as a part of this surgery.
 It’s important the people who’ve had gastric bypass surgery regularly take vitamins, and some people have to have regular B12 shots.

 Related: Risks of Gastric Bypass Surgery

-First, speak with your doctor to determine if it is right for you, then pick out the most professional gastric bypass surgeon you know.
+First, speak with your doctor to find out if weight loss surgery is right for you, then pick out a certified, top-rated gastric bypass surgeon you know.
 Don’t let excessive weight keep you from living your life; find out more about gastric bypass surgery today.

-Update 2015: Although, gastric bypass was once the leading choice of bariatric surgery options, gastric sleeve is now the most common weight-loss surgery.
+Update 2015: Although gastric bypass was once the leading choice of bariatric surgery options, gastric sleeve is now the most common weight-loss surgery.
 This shift in bariatric surgery preference is due to lower complications and similar expected weight loss.